thomasrosales/mm-script/README.md

 - (x) All parameters should be given in one line. (no interactive approach using `input()`)
 - (x) Each filter should be optional.
-- The order of filters is important since we want to be able to control if the overlay will become black and white or not.
+- (x) The order of filters is important since we want to be able to control if the overlay will become black and white or not.
-- The source image should be given as a filename on the command line.
+- (x) The source image should be given as a filename on the command line.
-- The overlay image should also be given as a filename on the command line and should be a transparent png.
+- (x) The overlay image should also be given as a filename on the command line and should be a transparent png.
-- The number of degrees should be given on the command line.
+- (x) The number of degrees should be given on the command line.
-- The output file should be given as a filename on the command line.
+- (x) The output file should be given as a filename on the command line.
 (Support saving as png and jpg)
-- Allow applying a filter more than once. (for example: gray_scale > rotate > overlay > rotate)
+- (x) Allow applying a filter more than once. (for example: gray_scale > rotate > overlay > rotate)
 - Think about extensibility.
 How can you make it easy (for future you) to allow adding a new filter without changing a lot of code.
 - Add unittests to test individual components of your program.
 Add instructions on how to run the tests.
 - Follow PEP8 guidelines.